-Join David Gassner for an in-depth discussion in this video Working with string values, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Working with string values, part of Learning Go.

 - A string-and-go can be treated either as a single,…simple value or as an array of bytes.…As with all types, you can declare a string value…either implicitly, or explicitly.…I'll start by declaring a variable named str1,…and I will use implicit typing with the := operator,…and I'll set it to a value of "An implicitly typed string".…The I'll output the value with fmt.Println,…and then the value.…